Certification Program for Medical Device Manufacturers

 This program offers a straightforward evaluation process with a clear definition of scope and test requirements specific to medical devices; with advantages over other programs:

-- Pre-assessment of your medical device by an IEEE approved lab
+- Pre-assessment of your medical device by an IEEE-recognized lab

 - Testing using IEEE 2621 Test Plan and Checklists that remove ambiguity from the process